Areas of Practice

 FAX: +1 202 429 3902

 Following law school graduation, Mr. Fortuño joined the corporate practice of a leading Puerto Rico law firm.
 In 1993, he was appointed executive director of the Puerto Rico Tourism Company and president of Puerto Rico's Hotel Development Corporation.
 In 1994, Mr. Fortuño was appointed Puerto Rico's Secretary of Economic Development and Commerce, a position he held until 1997, when he returned to private practice for another eight years.
+During his time at the law practice, he negotiated the privatization of bus services in parts of Puerto Rico, the sale of government-owned hotels, and myriad commercial and real estate financing transactions.

 Since 2001, Mr. Fortuño has served as Puerto Rico’s National Committeeman at the Republican National Committee.
 In the 2004 general elections, Mr. Fortuño was elected as Puerto Rico’s sole representative in the US House of Representatives.
 His peers in Congress then elected him vice-president of the House Republican freshman class.
 He also served as vice-chair of the Congressional Hispanic Conference during the 109th Congress and as chair during the 110th Congress.
 Additionally, he served as co-chair of the Congressional Friends of Spain Caucus.
 In 2007, he was appointed as the Republican minority's Ranking Member on the Subcommittee on Insular Affairs for the 110th Congress.
 He also served as a member of the following House committees: Transportation and Infrastructure, Natural Resources, International Relations, and Education and Workforce.